Residential hot tubs and pools: Health and safety tips

 Walk, do not run

 Hot tubs and pools are slippery places.
-Do not allow running around the edges.
+Do not allow running on the pool deck.

 For more information